Forward-swept wing: Aeroelasticity

-One of the drawbacks of forward swept wings is the increased chance of divergence, an aeroelastic consequence of the lift force on forward swept wings twisting the tip upwards under increased lift.
-On a forward-swept design, this causes a positive feedback loop that increases the angle of incidence at the tip, increasing lift and inducing further deflection, resulting in yet more lift and additional changes in wing shape.
-The effect of divergence increases with speed.
-The maximum safe speed below which this does not happen is the divergence speed of the aircraft.
+One of the drawbacks of forward-swept wings is the increased chance of divergence, an aeroelastic consequence of the lift force on forward swept wings twisting the tip upwards under increased lift.
+On a forward-swept design, this causes a positive feedback loop that increases the angle of incidence at the tip, resulting in yet more lift and additional changes in wing shape.
+The effect of divergence increases with speed; the maximum safe speed below which this does not happen is the divergence speed of the aircraft.

-Such an increase in tip lift under load causes the wing to tighten into turns and may result in a spiral dive from which recovery is not possible.
+Such an increase in tip lift under load causes the wing to tighten into turns, and may result in a spiral dive from which recovery is not possible.
 In the worst case, the wing structure can be stressed to the point of failure.

-At large angles of sweep and high speeds, in order to build a structure stiff enough to resist deforming yet light enough to be practicable, advanced materials such as carbon fiber composites are required.
-Composites also allow aeroelastic tailoring by aligning fibers to influence the nature of deformation to a more favorable shape, impacting stall and other characteristics.
+At large angles of sweep and high speeds, in order to build a structure stiff enough to resist deforming yet light enough to be practicable, materials such as advanced composites may be required.
+Composite fibers can also be aligned to influence deformation into a more favorable shape, impacting stall behavior and other characteristics.